hellgrenj/sagas/README.md

 service   service    service    service

 ```
-The service are built in .NET 6 and Go and the sales-app-sim is a simple Deno script.
+The service are built in .NET 6 with Postgres and Go with MongoDB and the sales-app-sim is a simple Deno script.

 **There is a built-in delay for every step in the order flow.
 This is only for demo purposes (makes it easier to follow the flow in the dashboard)**